Support is available if you experience any of the behaviours below. View available support

 A threat is an expression of intent to do harm.
 It can be oral, written, gestural (eg. throat-slashing gesture) or symbolic (eg. drawing, image).

-Physical assault is a direct assault on the body or property, including through use of weapons or destruction of property.
+Physical assault is a direct assault on the body or property, including use of weapons or destruction of property.
 It includes the actual, attempted or threatened exercise of any force intended to cause physical or psychological harm to a person.

 Sexual assault is sexual activity that a person has not consented to.
 It can refer to a broad range of sexual behaviours that makes someone feel: